ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 During your CI build, you can run tools, such as **vsdbcmd.exe**, to generate *.sql files with statements to update the database.
 You can then apply the .sql files during the CD release if the target database has a matching version.

-#### Use Red Gate data tools
+#### Use Redgate Data Tools

-If you’re using Visual Studio 2017 you can consider the [Red Gate](https://www.red-gate.com/) data tools set.
+If you’re using Visual Studio 2017 you can consider the [Redgate](https://www.red-gate.com/) data tools set.
 They extend DevOps practices to SQL Server and Azure SQL databases and increase your productivity while doing database development.
 Use the [Redgate ReadyRoll VSTS/TFS plugin](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgate-readyroll) to automate the deployment of changes in your CD pipeline.
 (Read [Redgate Data Tools in Visual Studio 2017](https://blogs.msdn.microsoft.com/visualstudio/2017/03/07/redgate-data-tools-in-visual-studio-2017/) for a walk-through of the process).